Weakly Learning to Match Experts in Online Community: Methodologies

 \textbf{Jaccard similarity coefficient} (Jaccard) is a typical measure for document similarity.
 Assume we have two documents, $A$ and $B$, the Jaccard similarity between them is defined as following:

 where $S(A)$ and $S(B)$ refer to the set of words occurred in each document. }

-Given all questions and all experts' interests, we first learn a numeric vector representation (also called word embedding) for each word.
-We use Word2vec with Skip-gram~\cite{mikolov2013efficient} to learn the word embeddings\footnote{We also tried CBOW, which results in an inferior performance comparing with Skip-gram.}.
-Word2vec is a shallow neural network architecture that consists of an input layer, a projection layer, and an output layer.
-The training objective is to use an input word to predict surrounding words in the context.
-Formally, we can have the following log-likelihood objective function, \beq{ \frac{1}{T} \sum_{t=1}^{T} \sum_{-c\leq j \leq c, j\neq 0} \log p(w_{t+j} | w_t) } where $T$ is the size of the training corpus and $c$ is the window size around the center word $w_t$.
-The probability $p(w_{t+j} | w_t)$ is defined by a softmax function $ p(w_O | w_I) = \frac{\exp\left( {\mathbf{v}_{w_O}' }^\top \mathbf{v}_{w_I} \right)}{\sum_{w=1}^{W} \exp\left( {\mathbf{v}_{w}' }^\top \mathbf{v}_{w_I} \right)} $, where $\mathbf{v}_{w}$ and $\mathbf{v}_{w}'$ are the input vector and output vector of word $w$, and $W$ is the vocabulary size.
+We use embedding to calculate the similarity between query $q$ and document $d_k$, i.e., $\mathrm{Sim}(q, d_k)$.
+To do this, we first learn a numeric vector representation (i.e., word embedding) for each word.
+We use Word2Vec with Skip-gram~\cite{mikolov2013distributed} to learn the word embeddings.
+Word2Vec is a shallow neural network architecture consisting of an input layer, a projection layer, and an output layer.
+The training objective is to use an input word $w$ to predict surrounding words in its context.
+After the embedding training, we obtain an embedding vector $\mathbf{v}_w$ for each word $w$.
+Then we estimate $\mathrm{Sim}(q, d_k)$ using two embedding-based algorithms: WMD and D2V.

 \hide{

 }